Updated: Sep 28, 2018

 From Pienza, we travelled out of Tuscany to Bolsena, more of a medieval town set on the edge of a lake.
 We decided it had a very Taupo feel, with a bit more history (just a smidge).
 Feeling very much like a scene from Game of Thrones, it was nice to cruise around somewhere with a different vibe.
 Leaving here we set off for the last day riding of our trip with the compulsory stop at the first town for our crème croissant and espresso for breakfast.
 Such a great incentive to get up and go in the mornings!
 We decided trying to navigate the streets into Rome might be a bit hectic, so we picked a small town called Orte, just on the outskirts of Rome, to catch the train for the final leg of our journey.
 The last five kilometres on our bikes was a sweet downhill to the train station, a very fitting and enjoyable end to what was an absolutely amazing introduction to bike touring.
 I may have set the bar very high, but the cogs are already turning as I plan the next trip!
 France maybe… any takers?

 I’ll sign off with a few things I learned while cycling through Italy:

-- Don’t wear green while cycling.
-Springtime meant there were lots of bees around and after wearing my green icebreaker for only one day I got stung not once but twice!!
-Do you know how hard it is to quickly take your top off with a helmet still on?
+Don’t wear green while cycling.
+Springtime meant there were lots of bees around and after wearing my green icebreaker for only one day, I got stung not once but twice!!
+Do you know how hard it is to take your top off with a helmet still on quickly?
 I can only imagine what the people driving past thought.

-- New-found love affair with Chianti wine, and crème filled croissants, and artichokes, and gnocchi, and espresso… this list goes on and it all revolves around food.
+A new-found love affair with Chianti wine, and crème filled croissants, and artichokes, and gnocchi, and espresso… this list goes on, and it all revolves around food.
 The Italians sure know how to eat well.